isildenizozturk/english_with_movies_tvAppExpo/README.md

-# learn-english-with-movie-app

-Learn english with movies app with Expo CLI
+# Learn English with Movies App - Expo CLI

 You can find the code in master branch